 \subsection{Tests for the Modified Matrix Sign Iterations (Algorithm \ref{alg2})}

 In the first series of the tests, Algorithm \ref{alg2} has been applied to one of the Mignotte benchmark polynomials, namely $p(x)=x^n + (100x-1)^3$.
-It is known that this polynomial has three ill conditioned roots clustered about $0.01$ and has $n-3$ well conditioned roots.
+It is known that this polynomial has three ill-conditioned roots clustered about $0.01$ and has $n-3$ well-conditioned roots.
 In the tests, Algorithm \ref{alg2} has output the roots within the error less than $10^{-6}$ by using 9 iterations, for $n=32$ and $n=64$ and by using 11 iterations, for $n=128$ and $n=256$.

-In the second series of the tests, polynomials $p(x)$ of degree $n=50,100,150,200$, and $250$ have been generated as the products $p(x)=f_{1}(x)f_{2}(x)$, for the $r$th degree Chebyshev polynomial $f_{1}(x)$ (having $r$ real roots), $r=8,12,16$, and $f_{2}(x)=\sum^{n-r}_{i=0}a_{i}x^{i}$, $a_{j}$ being i.i.d. standard Gaussian random variables, for $j=0,\dots,n-r$.
+In the second series of the tests, polynomials $p(x)$ of degree $n=50,100,150,200$, and $250$ have been generated as the products $p(x)=p_{1}(x)p_{2}(x)$, for the $r$th degree Chebyshev polynomial $p_{1}(x)$ (having $r$ real roots), $r=8,12,16$, and $p_{2}(x)=\sum^{n-r}_{i=0}a_{i}x^{i}$, $a_{j}$ being i.i.d. standard Gaussian random variables, for $j=0,\dots,n-r$.
 Algorithm \ref{alg2} (performed with double precision) was applied to 100 such polynomials $p(x)$, for each pair of $n$ and $r$.
 Table \ref{tabhank} displays the output data, namely, the average values and the standard deviation of the numbers of iterations and of the maximum difference between the output values of the roots and their values produced by MATLAB root-finding function "roots()".